 The Rep Payee handles Social Security-related finances.
 After investigating the designee, Social Security sends beneficiary checks to the Rep Payee, who must spend the funds for personal care or benefit of the beneficiary, save any excess funds, make periodic accounting to Social Security about expenditures, and inform the agency when the beneficiary moves or dies.

 A conservator must make regular reports to the court on his or her ward’s affairs.
 Obtaining a conservatorship can be an expensive and lengthy process.
-Conservatorship will usually involve more than one attorney, and, if contested, take months.
+Conservatorship will usually involve more than one attorney.
 Be sure your attorney has experience in filing for conservatorship.

-A well-prepared will is an effective tool that provides explicit instructions for the distribution of a person’s property and, if appropriate, how that property is to be used after death.
+A well-prepared will is an effective tool that provides explicit instructions for the distribution of a person’s property.
 A will designates a person to serve as the Personal Representative, also referred to as executor/executrix, who is responsible for carrying out instructions in the will.
 A will helps settle affairs quickly, with fewer legal expenses.
 Since a will is seldom reviewed until after a funeral, instructions about funeral arrangements should be given beforehand to the person responsible for them.
 These instructions, and any directives regarding body donation, should be included in a durable power of attorney for health care–not in the will.

 Public attention is increasingly focused on “right-to-die” issues as medical technology makes it possible to sustain some vestige of life in critically ill patients.
 The Health Care Decisions Act makes it easier for individuals to express wishes concerning end-of-life decisions.
-Advance care forms developed by the State of Tennessee can be downloaded from www.tn.gov/health/article/advance-directives.
+Advance care forms developed by the State of Tennessee can be downloaded from The Department of Health.
 Documents prepared under previous laws are still valid.
 However, the new forms have updated options.

 An advance care plan must be signed, dated, and witnessed or notarized.
 Discuss your plan with your family and doctors.
 Give each doctor a signed copy for your medical file, and confirm that your wishes will be followed.
 Give a copy to the person who will make medical decisions for you in the event you are unable to do so.
 Review your plan yearly, and if changes are needed, append them in a letter.

-Senior Information & Referral and Legal Aid of East Tennessee have advance care plan forms, with notaries available by appointment.
+Legal Aid of East Tennessee has advance care plan forms, with notaries available by appointment.

-When a person is in a nursing facility and approaching end of life, family members should consider filling out a POST (Physician’s Order for Scope of Treatment) form, which allows a patient (or legal representative) to outline a plan for end-of-life treatment that is much more specific to the situation than an advance care plan.
+Those living in nursing and assisted living facilities have a POST (Physician’s Order for Scope of Treatment) form completed when admitted, which allows a patient (or legal representative) to outline a plan for end-of-life treatment that is much more specific to the situation than an advance care plan.
 Completed and signed by the physician, the POST is also available online and may be used by those still residing at home as well.

 You can obtain an Appointment of Health Care Agent (previously called a durable health care power of attorney) in Tennessee that gives authority to another person(s), with his or her consent, to make health-care decisions on your behalf.
 This includes consent, refusal to consent, and withdrawal of consent to maintain any care, treatment, service, or procedure, and to diagnose or treat a physical or mental condition.
 It must be signed, dated, and witnessed or notarized.
 Discuss the appointment with your family, primary physician, and, in detail, with the designated agent.
 Copies and notarization are available as noted in the section on advance care plans.
 Revocation or discharge of the agent may be made verbally or in writing.
 The documents should incorporate instructions regarding religious ceremonies, burial, and so forth.

-C. Families often have questions about their responsibility for the cost of a senior’s health care and long-term needs.
-Contact an attorney, Legal Aid of East Tennessee, or the Long-Term Care Ombudsman for advice about financial responsibility and, specifically what to sign and not sign when arranging for a nursing home admission.
+- Families often have questions about their responsibility for the cost of a senior’s health care and long-term needs.
+Contact an attorney, Legal Aid of East Tennessee, or the Long-Term Care Ombudsman for advice about financial responsibility and specifically, what to sign and not sign when arranging for a nursing home admission.
 You do not have to sign as a responsible party in order for the senior to be admitted.

-The TN Bar Association is planning to update The Legal Handbook for Tennessee Seniors in 2019.
-This handbook contains practical information on a wide range of topics, including issues such as applying for Social Security benefits, long-term care considerations and estate planning, as well as completely new sections addressing online security and new health-care legislation.
-The handbook is available free online at www.tba.org.
+This handbook (last updated in 2014) contains practical information on a wide range of topics, including issues such as applying for Social Security benefits, long-term care considerations and estate planning, as well as completely new sections addressing online security and new health-care legislation.
+The handbook is available free online.